quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

-The "trigger" field SHOULD be logged if there are multiple ways in which a state change can occur but MAY be omitted if a given state can only be due to a single event occuring (e.g., slow start is exited only when ssthresh is exceeded).
+The "trigger" field SHOULD be logged if there are multiple ways in which a state change can occur but MAY be omitted if a given state can only be due to a single event occurring (e.g., slow start is exited only when ssthresh is exceeded).

 ### loss_timer_updated
 Importance: Extra